 An autopsy showed she had suffered at least eight blows to the head.
 She also had what appeared to be defensive wounds on her hands and had been sodomized with a blunt instrument.

-On November 19, Williams decided to end the relationship and to re-unite with her estranged husband.
+On November 19, according to Goodman, Williams left the hotel, saying she was going to hitchhike to Utah to re-unite with her estranged husband.
 That same day, Goodman asked to borrow a truck from his employer, saying he needed it to move personal belongings.

 Goodman was arrested on a traffic violation in December 1984 in San Antonio, Texas, and voluntarily returned to Utah for questioning.